ioos/ioos.github.io/_docs/website-deployment-jekyll.md

 ### Updating theme templates

-This operation should be performed whenever you modify the content of your site in order to sync it with the IOOS Documentation Theme updates
+This operation should be performed first whenever you modify the content of your site in order to sync it with the IOOS Documentation Theme updates

 ```
  git submodule update --remote --merge